AdobeDocs/experience-platform.en/help/destinations/destination-sdk/submit-destination.md

 ## Test results after using the test destination API

 Provide test results after using the [test destination API](./test-destination.md) endpoint to perform an HTTP call to your destination.
 This includes:
-* Include the entire API request (headers and body) made out from Experience Platform to your destination endpoint, using the testing API.
+* The complete API request (headers and body) made to your destination endpoint, using the testing API.
 * The API response received from your destination endpoint.

 For example, your request and response may look similar to the samples below: